freds0/kabooks/README.md

 # KABooks - KABooks Audiobooks dataset creator

-KABooks is a tool to automate the process of creating datasets for training Text-To-Speech (TTS) and Speech-To-Text (STT) models.
+KABooks is a recursive acronym for "KABooks AudioBooks dataset creator" which is a tool to automate the process of creating datasets for training Text-To-Speech (TTS) and Speech-To-Text (STT) models.
 It is based on the work of Pansori [https://arxiv.org/abs/1812.09798].

 Receiving an audio file and the corresponding text as input, KABooks will clean the text, dividing it into sentences, then use the external tool [AENEAS](https://github.com/readbeyond/aeneas) to align the text with the audio.
 From this alignment, KABooks will segment the audio, according to the sentences created.